What you need to know about the Taliban, Afghanistan and what Sturgeon said about Afghan refugees in Scotland

 Who are the Taliban?
-What is happening in Afghanistan?
+Where is Afghanistan and what is happening there?
 What did Nicola Sturgeon say about Afghan refugees?

-The Taliban’s sweeping return to power in Afghanistan and scenes of citizens trying to flee the takeover at Kabul Airport has shaken the world – here’s what you need to know
+The Taliban’s sweeping return to power in Afghanistan and scenes of citizens trying to flee at Kabul Airport has shaken the world – here’s what’s happening in Afghanistan and where the country is

 20 years after Western allied forces first entered Afghanistan to remove the Taliban, the terrorist group has led a sudden charge to reclaim the Afghan capital of Kabul and the country’s government.